hoangduytran/blender-manual/manual/editors/video_sequencer/introduction.rst

 ==========

-The Video Sequencer has three view types which can be changed with the View Type selector (see figure 1; top left).
+The Video Sequencer has three view types which can be changed using the View Type selector (see figure 1; top left).

 .. figure:: /images/editors_vse_view_types.svg